coderamen666/srd-v3.5-md/epic/epic-prestige-classes.md

 personally visited the physical location earlier to use far senses on it.
 Barriers do not impede far senses, and low-light vision or darkvision function normally if the epic infiltrator has one or both of those abilities.
-Far senses can also apply to the epic infiltrator's read thoughts ability.
+Far senses can also apply to the epic infiltrator’s read thoughts ability.
 Every two levels beyond 4th the epic infiltrator can perform this ability one additional time per day.
 This ability functions as the *clairaudience/clairvoyance* spell cast by a 15th-level